KyloIO/kylo-docs/security/KyloKerberosSPNEGO.rst

 Verifying Access
 ~~~~~~~~~~~~~~~~

-Once Kylo is configured for Kerberos SPNEGO you can use ``curl`` to verify
+Once Kylo is configured for Kerberos SPNEGO, you can use ``curl`` to verify
 access.
-See the ``curl`` `—negotiate` option documentation to see the library
+See the ``curl`` `—negotiate` option documentation (https://curl.haxx.se/docs/manual.html) to see the library
-requirements to support SPNEGO, and use the `-V` option to verify whether
+requirements to support SPNEGO.
+Use the `-V` option to verify whether
 these requirements are met.

 In these examples we will be accessing Kylo using URLs in the form: